matiarti/instacione/docs/setup/SHADCN_INTEGRATION_SUCCESS.md

 ## 🎉 **Success!**

-Your **Parcin** parking hub now has a **professional, modern interface** that rivals the best SaaS applications!
+Your **Instacione** parking hub now has a **professional, modern interface** that rivals the best SaaS applications!
 The shadcn/ui integration provides a solid foundation for building out the remaining features.

 **Ready for Sprint 2 completion!** 🚗✨